Hudson Theatre: 1950s and 1960s

 NBC purchased the Hudson Theatre in June 1950 for $595,000, and the theater became a television studio for NBC.
 Detective Story, which then was being produced at the Hudson, had to be moved to the Broadhurst because NBC wanted to move into the Hudson immediately.
 At that time, several Broadway theaters had been converted to TV studios due to a lack of studio space in New York City.
-The shows at the studio included Broadway Open House and The Tonight Show.
+The shows at the studio included Broadway Open House, "The Kate Smith Hour" and The Tonight Show.
 Steve Allen and Jack Paar, the first and second hosts of The Tonight Show, both hosted at the Hudson.
 Allen conducted his "Man on the Street" interviews outside the theater's stage entrances on 45th Street.
 In November 1958, NBC offered the Hudson for sale at $855,000, in part because many of the network's productions had since moved to Hollywood.
 After unsuccessfully trying to find a buyer for several months, NBC decided to renovate the theater back into a Broadway venue on its own.

 The production Toys in the Attic was announced for the Hudson Theatre in late 1959.
 Toys in the Attic opened the following year, becoming one of the few successful Broadway productions during the theater's third run.
 NBC agreed in September 1961 to sell the theater for $1.1 million to Samuel Lehrer, who wished to replace it with a parking garage.
 NBC said it could not find any theatrical company interested in the site.
 Theatrical groups heavily opposed the plans, and Robert Breen, a producer who had lived in the 44th Street wing since 1942, refused to move out.
 The theater's uncertain status meant that productions could run only a few weeks at a time, so the theater stood empty for long periods.
 In May 1962, NBC agreed to sell the theater for $1.25 million to Sommer Brothers Construction, which planned an office and garage building on the site.
 After Strange Interlude played the theater in 1963, the theater was vacant for two years.